lmackenzie94/hono-app-ECS/ABOUT.md

 **AWS ECS** is a container orchestration service that allows you to run and scale containerized applications on AWS.
 It provides a managed environment for running Docker containers and scaling your applications across multiple instances.

 **AWS Fargate** is a serverless compute engine that allows you to run containers without managing the underlying infrastructure.
 It provides a fully managed environment for running Docker containers and scaling your applications across multiple instances.

-This is a more cost-effective and scalable alternative to setting up and managing your own EC2 instances.
+This is a cost-effective and scalable alternative to setting up and managing your own EC2 instances.

 **AWS ECR** is a container registry service that allows you to store, manage, and deploy your Docker images on AWS.
 It provides a secure and scalable way to store and manage your Docker images.